 You study contemporary performance practice and theatres of the past in an outstanding department.
 You develop the skills, knowledge and creative vision needed for a career in professional theatre, other creative and media industries or related fields such as education, publishing and beyond.
 Come to Kent if you want to shape the theatre and world of the future.

-As a Drama and Theatre student at Kent, you will work alongside world-leading academics with a wide range of specialisms in areas such as contemporary performance, European theatre, theatre history and Shakespeare, comedy, and community-based theatre.
-You will also be taught by academics who are theatre professionals with real and current industry experience in theatre design, acting, directing, stage management, dance, stand-up comedy, and arts funding.
-You will also learn from our professional technical team, which includes a workshop manager and three technicians.
+As a Drama and Theatre student at Kent, you work alongside world-leading academics with a wide range of specialisms in areas such as contemporary performance, European theatre, theatre history and Shakespeare, comedy, and community-based theatre.
+You are taught by academics who are theatre professionals with real and current industry experience in theatre design, acting, directing, stage management, dance, stand-up comedy, and arts funding.
+In addition, you learn from our professional technical team, which includes a workshop manager and three technicians.